 The values from your default

-specified.
-If a locale is specified, a key from a file corresponding to that
+is specified.
+If a locale is specified, Liferay will try to find a file that

-local is retrieved.
-For example, if a Spanish translation is sought,
+corresponds to the locale.
+For example, if a Spanish translation is sought, a

 Language_es.properties file must be present to provide the proper values.
 If